small lotus divider graphic on neutral colored background.

 Why Supplement Claims Require a Different Kind of Scrutiny

-Many people assume that if a supplement is sold legally, its claims have been evaluated in the same way as pharmaceutical products.
-That isn’t quite how the system works.
+Many people assume that if a supplement is sold legally, its claims have been evaluated in the same way as those of pharmaceutical products.
+That's not quite how the system works, and understanding the difference matters more than most labels let on.

 In the United States, dietary supplements are regulated by the FDA, including oversight of manufacturing practices, ingredient safety, and labeling requirements.
-However, unlike prescription or over-the-counter drugs, supplement claims are not reviewed or approved by the FDA before products reach the market, as long as those claims do not cross into diagnosing, treating, preventing, or curing disease.
+But unlike prescription or over-the-counter drugs (OTCs), supplement claims are not reviewed or approved by the FDA before products reach the market, as long as those claims do not cross into the realm of diagnosing, treating, preventing, or curing disease.

-Supplement companies are permitted to make structure or function claims—statements about supporting normal bodily processes or maintaining general health.
-The strength of evidence behind these claims can vary widely, but as long as they remain within this framework, they do not undergo the same pre-market evaluation required for pharmaceuticals.
+Instead, companies are permitted to make structure/function claims, which are statements about supporting normal bodily processes or maintaining general health.
+The strength of evidence behind those claims can vary enormously.
+As long as they stay within that framework, they do not go through the same pre-market evaluation required for pharmaceuticals.

 The Lens I Use When Evaluating Supplements